leapdao/solEVM-enforcer/docs/SystemDescriptionDocument.md

 These intermediate states can be compared in an deterministic manner, by hashing the state of the EVM’s elements into a single state hash.
 This makes it possible to construct a merkle tree from all those state hashes, each one of them representing a single execution step.

+To find the first convergence of the execution (the first mismatch), we start a round-based path walking, starting from the merkle root until we reach the leaves.

+For more information on how this works, take a look at `Merkelizer.md`.

 ## Example
 Let us assume a solver registers a execution result given the `code` to the program, any inputs (`callData`) and the merkle root hash of the execution.
 A Verifier can now execute this program and compare if both merkle root hashes are the same.